Kabilesh1234/Todo-list-using-html-css-and-javascript/README.md

 ## 📄 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it.

--- 💌 Contact
+## 💌 Contact
 For questions or feedback, feel free to reach out:

--GitHub: Kabilesh1234
+- GitHub: Kabilesh1234
--Email: kabilesh455@gmail.com
+- Email: kabilesh455@gmail.com